JazabC/Spotify-Player/README.md

 # Spotify Most Recently Played

-This is a small express API that you can use to get your currently playing or most recently played song on Spotify without having to authenticate with Spotify OAuth.
-Currently, Spotify requires an OAuth login to occur, and then they have a public endpoint at `/me` which will get the authenticated user's information.
-If you only want your data, you'll have to continually ping with a websocket or timeout and refresh a login token.
-Or you can scrobble your data with lastFM, and use the Spotify search API to get spotify meta data, which is what this code does.
+This is a express API that you can use to get your currently playing or most recently played song on Spotify without having to authenticate with Spotify OAuth.

 ## Endpoints